This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Once prepared, the leftovers will last in the refrigerator for 10 days.

 The flavor of the ground beef stands up well against the intensity of the tomato flavor.
-Ground turkey, pork, and chicken will also work, but not have as much flavor.
+Ground turkey, pork, and chicken will also work, but they will not have as much flavor.

 More Pasta Recipes